arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/y-combinator/2022-08-11-y-combinator-in-csharp-part-2.md

             n == 0 ?
 0 : n + continuation(n - 1)
 ```

 Ok, now it compiles.
-But, wow, that's a mouthful.<br/> If only C# supported type aliases we could write:
+But, wow, that's a mouthful.
+If only C# supported
+type aliases we could write:

 ```csharp
 type Sum = Func<int, int>;